vitroid/GenIce/README.md

 `rings`      |[Yaplot](https://github.com/vitroid/Yaplot)      | `.yap`      | center of mass | none |o | It renders HB rings.
 `_KG`      |Kirkwood G(r)|     | |  | | Statistical test suite 2: Calculate G(r) for checking long-range disorder in molecular orientations.

-You can prepare your own file formats.
+You can prepare your file formats.
 Create a folder named `formats` in the current working directory and put the plugins in it.
-GenIce 1.0 no longer refers the files in `~/.genice` folder.

 Internally, there are seven stages to generate an ice structure.